 Mission Statement: To provide high-quality clinical experiences in diverse, urban communities that support UWM teacher candidates’ learning, children’s growth and learning, professional development of educators, research opportunities and promote excellence, equity and diversity.

 The Office of Clinical Experiences is responsible for arranging over 1,400 high-quality clinical experiences and student teaching placements each year.
-To support these clinical experiences we:
+To support these placement efforts we:

 - Collaborate with SOE and PSOA faculty.

-- Establish and maintain partnerships with urban school districts.
+- Establish and maintain partnerships with urban school districts and social agencies.

 - Maintain contact with school-based educators.